NgariNdungu/rails-on-docker/README.md

 6. Generate the databases with  `docker-compose run app bundle exec rails db:create`
 7. Start the app with `docker-compose up`
 8. Nagivate to http://localhost on your browser.
 You should see the rails welcome page.

+## Existing App
+1. Copy the `Dockerfile`, `docker-compose.yml` and `entrypoint.sh` files into the root of your app.
+2. Build the image with `docker-compose build`
+3. Follow from step 5 above